nadiamariduena/python-intro-2024-privat/z_1_R-A-W-X_FILE-mods__FILE-ops.md

 - - 📌 Just like each square on a chessboard has a unique position (e.g., A1, B2), each byte in your representation has a byte position (0, 1, 2, ...).
 This helps identify where each character is stored in the sequence.

 <br>

+#### 🔶 Sequential Storage:

+- - Both the chessboard and byte sequence store information sequentially.

+- - In a chessboard, pieces are placed in a specific order on squares.

+- - Similarly, in memory, bytes (which represent characters here) are stored one after another in a continuous sequence.